-- Binding energy per nucleonbinding energy of a nuclides is divided by the total number of nucleons in the nucleus this represents the average energy must be supplied in order to remove a nucleon from the nucleus. - 1.04.04---Identify the definitions of the following terms:
+Binding energy per nucleon- The total binding energy of a Nuclides is divided by the total Number of nucleons in the nucleus This represents the average energy Must be supplied in order to Remove a nucleon from the nucleus.

+1.04.04---Identify the definitions of the following terms:

-Fission----the splitting of the nucleus into at least two smaller nuclei with an accompanying. release of energy. -The new element is unstable (N/P too high)
+Fission----The splitting of the nucleus into at least two

+smaller nuclei with an accompanying.

+release of energy.

+The new element is unstable (N/P too high).

-Critical energy for fission- the energy required to drive the nucleus to the point of separation.
+Critical energy for fission- The energy required to drive the nucleus to the point of separation.

-- Criticality-the condition in which the neutrons produced by fission are equal to the number of neutrons in in the previous generation. - Fusion-----the act of combining or fusing two or more atomic nuclei. -fusion builds atoms. - 1.05.01---Identify the following four sources of natural background radiation including the origin, radionuclides, variables and contribution to exposure:
+Criticality-The condition in which the neutrons produced by Fission are equal to the number of neutrons in In the previous generation.

+Fusion----The act of combining or fusing two or more atomic Nuclei: Fusion builds atoms.

+1.05.01---Identify the following four sources of natural background radiation including the origin, radionuclides, variables and contribution to exposure:

-Terrestrial radiation-in soil (uranium and thorium) in water (K-40)- dependends on location --exposures = 28mrem.
+Terrestrial radiation-In soil (uranium and thorium) in water (K-40)- dependent on location --exposure = 28mrem.

-Cosmic radiation-----primary and secondary rays- depends on altitude exposure = 27 mrem.
+Cosmic---- Primary and secondary rays- depends on altitude exposure = 27 mrem.